lineality/Online_Voting_Using_One_Time_Pads/README.md

 - institutions large or small such as retirement homes or other such community organizations are well placed to be involved where voters are not physically able to travel to poles.

-- Military overseas are another important group of voters who are both not physically able to travel overseas yet often close to bodies of administration and organization who can facilitate voting.
+- military overseas are another important group of voters who are both not physically able to travel overseas yet often close to bodies of administration and organization who can facilitate voting.

 # Security Section
 ### Additional steps can be taken to increase security.